Where to Use Interactive Digital Signage

 Gesture recognition also has a certain novelty factor, which has been exploited for advertising and promotional experiences.
 Think of interactive billboards and other similar installations in public spaces which grab viewer’s attention.
 These are often portable, or pop-up installations that are moved to new locations in order to promote product launches, movies and other high-profile events.

 Interactive digital signage is always there for you, and always ready to help.
 It’s the silent partner who fulfills its mandate, twenty-four hours a day, three hundred and sixty-five days a year.
-It’s a technology that is based on traditional digital signage, with the added benefit of user interaction.
+It’s a technology that is based on traditional digital signage software, with the added benefit of user interaction.
 Interactive digital signage turns spectators into participants, resulting in a better and more engaging experience.